larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The moderator team is responsible to the IESG.
 The IESG may create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
-All moderation actions shall be reported to the IESG, as well as to those against whom those actions are directed.
+All moderation actions that restrict posting rights shall be periodically reported to the IESG, as well as immediately to those against whom those actions are directed.
 To address inappropriate contributions in a timely manner, only bans longer than fourteen (14) days shall be reported to the forum in which the person was banned, and in the case of a ban that spans more